ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    }
    ```

-1. The, same we want to do from the other side by adding a field to products that returns all the review that we have for a give product.
+1. The same we want to do from the other side by adding a field to products that return all the reviews we have for a given product.

    ```graphql
    extend type Product {